GuccioGucci/contented/README.md

 ### Errors

 #### `InvalidCoercion`
-When the input data is not conforming to the expected primitive type, `coerceTo` returns a `InvalidCoercion`, which contains both the expection and the actual value.
+When the input data does not conform to the expected primitive type, `coerceTo` returns a `InvalidCoercion`, which contains both the expection and the actual value.

 ```typescript
 import { string, coerceTo } from 'contented';